Women's rights in Myanmar: Ethnic women’s rights

 Ethnic women most commonly reside in Myanmar's border areas that are most prone to civil wars and conflict.
-This results in women being systematically targeted by solides for violence, particularly rape, on the basis of their ethnicity.
+This results in women being systematically targeted by soldiers for violence, particularly rape, based on their ethnicity.
 Consistent accounts report physical and psychological abuse of ethnic women by government soldiers.
 This violence occurs in the form of beatings, torture, summary executions, rape and other forms of sexual violence.
-Additionally coerced marriages between ethnic women and soldiers are common in attempting to promote the government’s “Burmanization” program.
+Additionally, coerced marriages between ethnic women and soldiers are common in attempting to promote the government’s “Burmanization” program.
 Reports indicate that taking an ethnic bride may result in the promotion of the soldier in the armed forces.

 Not all Burmese men and women have been able to vote in elections.
-In 2015, 1,000,000 citizens were denied the right to vote officially based on security reasons, however half of those barred from voting in the election were Muslims, largely Rohingya Muslims, and the other half were voters from other predominantly ethnic minority areas.
+In 2015, 1,000,000 citizens were denied the right to vote officially based on security reasons, half of those barred from voting in the election were Muslims, largely Rohingya Muslims, and the other half were voters from other predominantly ethnic minority areas.

 The Rohingya people, an ethnic minority in Myanmar, have been specifically targeted by gender-based violence and sexual violence as mechanisms of genocide.
-Rohingya people have been targeted by Myanmar’s military government through decades of erasure, mass-killings, and forced migrations.
+Rohingya people have been targeted by Myanmar’s military government for decades through erasure, mass killings, and forced migrations.
 Rohingya women in Myanmar experience constant danger of violence, and report being fearful of impregnation, as abortion is illegal and pregnant victims are met with stigma.

 Ranking

-The 2013 Gender Inequality Index ranked Myanmar 83rd of 187 countries in regards to continuing gender inequalities.
+The 2013 Gender Inequality Index ranked Myanmar 83rd of 187 countries in regard to continuing gender inequalities.
 The 2023 Gender Inequality Index ranks Myanmar 150th out of 167 countries, and identifies that only 15% of parliamentary seats are held by women.
 The ranking takes into account the Myanmar labour market, reproductive health, and empowerment of women.
 The 2012 Social Institutions and Gender Index place the country at 44th of 86 countries and 8th out of the nine countries in East Asia and the Pacific.